ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 Who are the data controllers and data processors?

 The University of Exeter is the ‘Data Controller ’ for ECoWeb.
 The Council of the University, as the governing body, is ultimately responsible for compliance with current data protection legislation.
 The University will take the appropriate measures to ensure compliance and to protect data subject’s rights under the legislation.
-Our technical partners Monsenso and AuDEERIN are data processors because they will collect data from you via the App.
+Our technical partners Monsenso and AuDEERING are data processors because they will collect data from you via the app.
 Our recruitment sites (Ludwig Maximilian University, Germany; Gent University, Belgium; Universitat Jaume I of Castellón, Spain) will also be data processors.
 They will receive data for analyses and to contact participants living in their country.
 All data processors have signed legal Data Processing Agreements with the Data Controller (the University of Exeter) to ensure that your data is collected, transferred, processed and stored according to General Data Protection Regulation (GDPR).

 The Data Controller is responsible for and is able to demonstrate compliance to GDPR regulations.
 Under GDPR regulations you have the following rights: